Wine Producer Spotlight: Delphine Vesselle

 In Bouzy, greatness is not announced—it’s understood.
 Champagne Jean Vesselle occupies that rare space where reputation precedes visibility, and authority is built not through scale or branding, but through decades of consistency and conviction.
 For nearly 300 years, the Vesselle family has cultivated some of Bouzy’s best-placed Pinot Noir vines in chalk-rich Grand Cru soils, producing wines that are rich, vinous, and unapologetically expressive of place.

 Firm, exacting, and uncompromising, she earned deep respect among growers, négociants, and sommeliers alike.
 In Bouzy, her word carried weight.
-Though she is no longer involved day to day, her standards remain embedded in the vineyards, the cellar, and most importantly the wine.
+Her standards are embedded in every aspect of the estate, guiding both vineyard practices and winemaking, as Delphine remains actively involved.

 Vineyards & Land